genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/03_business-logic/03_consolidators/03_cons-technical-details.md

 ### Transformations on functions

-The consolidator also supports higher-level functions; this is where you can apply a transformation on the function, before it is assigned.
+The Consolidator also supports higher-level functions; this is where you can apply a transformation on the function, before it is assigned.

 ### onlyIf